-- The extended essay is externally assessed and, in combination with the grade for theory of knowledge, contributes up to three points to the total score for the IB Diploma. - The extended essay process helps prepare students for success at university and in other pathways beyond the Diploma Programme. - t is presented as a formal piece of sustained academic writing containing no more than 4,000 words accompanied by a reflection form of no more than 500 words. - It is the result of approximately 40 hours of work by the student. - Students are supported by a supervision process recommended to be 3-5 hours, which includes three mandatory reflection sessions.
+- The extended essay is compulsory for all students taking the Diploma Programme - The extended essay is externally assessed and, in combination with the grade for theory of knowledge, contributes up to three points to the total score for the IB Diploma. - The extended essay process helps prepare students for success at university and in other pathways beyond the Diploma Programme. - t is presented as a formal piece of sustained academic writing containing no more than 4,000 words accompanied by a reflection form of no more than 500 words. - It is the result of approximately 40 hours of work by the student. - Students are supported by a supervision process recommended to be 3-5 hours, which includes three mandatory reflection sessions.